-Note #12: In November 2004, Newberry county and Orangeburg county citizens voted to extend the Capital Projects taxes in their counties.
-The "new" Capital Projects taxes in these counties will begin immediately upon the expiration of the "original" taxes.
-This should occur sometime in 2005.
-York county citizens previously voted to extend their Capital Projects tax.
-The "new" York Capital Projects tax began on October 1, 2004, immediately after the "original" tax expired on September 30, 2004.
+Note #12: The citizens of Aiken, Newberry, Orangeburg, and York counties have imposed Capital Projects taxes and have subsequently voted to extend the Capital Projects taxes in their counties.
+The "new" Capital Projects tax in Aiken, Newberry, Orangeburg, and York counties began immediately upon the expiration of the "original" tax.
+The effective date listed on the chart for each of these counties is the effective date of the "new" Capital Projects tax.
+In each county, the "original" Capital Projects tax expired on the previous day.